RHEcosystemAppEng/dbaas-operator/README.md

 * Create a project for use such as `oc create ns test-dbaas-operator`

 **NOTE**: The DBaaS console UI portion of the workflow described below will *only* work if your operator is installed via OLM and using version OpenShift Container Platform (OCP) version 4.9 or higher.
-If you run locally or via direct deploy (no longer recommended), you can create a DBaaSInventory & will receive a DBaaSConnection, but will not see DBaaS console UI and bindable in Topology view.
+If you run locally or via direct deploy (no longer recommended), you can create a DBaaSInventory.
+DBaaSConnection CRs created directly in command line can appear in the topology view in the OpenShift Console.

 **Deploy via OLM on cluster:**
 - **Make sure to edit `Makefile` and replace `QUAY_ORG` in the `IMAGE_TAG_BASE` with your own Quay.io Org!**